How Heavy Rains Cause Costly Damage to Your Home

 To reduce costly damages caused by heavy rains, prepare your home in advance with these simple tips.

 If your area has been experiencing dry conditions, heavy rains can feel like a relief, especially in the warm summer months.
-However, when heavy rain falls all at once or an area experiences a lengthy period of rain, excess water can cause damage to your home.
+However, when heavy rain falls all at once or an area experiences a lengthy period of rain, excess water can cause damage to your home and your finances.
 To reduce the damaging effects of heavy rain on your home, you can prepare with a few simple actions, including cleaning gutters regularly and sealing basements and crawl spaces against water damage.

 Water damage can be costly to repair

 How can heavy rain damage your home?
 In addition to flood damage, which can extensively harm your home’s foundation and ruin both interiors and exteriors, heavy rains that don’t cause major flooding can also impact your pocketbook.
 One part of a home that sees the most costly damage from heavy rains is the roof.
 If your home lacks properly installed gutters that are cleaned regularly, heavy rain can cause damage to the roof and allow water to leak into the home’s attic and top floors.

 On the opposite end of the home, heavy rains can also damage a home’s foundation.
 The lowest points of your home can be damaged by flooding, cracks, and soil erosion.
 Even a small leak can allow a large amount of water to enter the home during a rainstorm.
 A damaged foundation can cost tens of thousands of dollars to fix, so you should get regular home and foundation inspections and fix small issues as soon as possible — before they become big ones.